godotengine/godot-docs/tutorials/assetlib/what_is_assetlib.rst

 =======================

-The Godot Asset Library, otherwise known as the AssetLib, is a repository of user-submitted Godot addons, scripts, tools and other resources, collectively referred to as assets.
+The Godot Asset Library, otherwise known as the AssetLib, is a repository of user-submitted Godot addons, scripts, tools, and other resources, collectively referred to as assets.
 They're available to all Godot users for download directly from within the engine, but it can also be accessed at Godot's `official website <https://godotengine.org/asset-library/asset>`_.